mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2504.07414v2">Decomposition-Based Optimal Bounds for Privacy Amplification via
+  <h3><a href="http://arxiv.org/abs/2504.07414v3">A Unified Framework and Efficient Computation for Privacy Amplification
-  Shuffling</a></h3>
+  via Shuffling</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2025-04-10T03:11:17Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Pengcheng Su, Haibo Cheng, Ping Wang</p>
-    <p><b>Summary:</b> Shuffling has been shown to amplify differential privacy guarantees, offering
+    <p><b>Summary:</b> The shuffle model offers significant privacy amplification over local
-a stronger privacy-utility trade-off.
-To characterize and compute this amplification, two fundamental analytical frameworks have been proposed: the privacy blanket by Balle et al. (CRYPTO 2019) and the clone paradigm (including both the standard clone and stronger clone) by Feldman et al. (FOCS 2021, SODA 2023).
-All these methods rely on decomposing local randomizers.
+differential privacy (LDP), enabling improved privacy-utility trade-offs.
+To analyze and quantify this amplification effect, two primary frameworks have been proposed: the \textit{privacy blanket} (Balle et al., CRYPTO 2019) and the
+\textit{clone paradigm}, which includes both the \textit{standard clone} and
+\textit{stronger clone} (Feldman et al., FOCS 2021; SODA 2023).
+All of these approaches are grounded in decomposing the behavior of local randomizers.
-  In this work, we introduce a unified analysis framework--the general clone paradigm--which encompasses all possible decompositions.
-We identify the optimal decomposition within the general clone paradigm.
-Moreover, we develop a simple and efficient algorithm to compute the exact value of the optimal privacy amplification bounds via Fast Fourier Transform.
-Experimental results demonstrate that the computed upper bounds for privacy amplification closely approximate the lower bounds, highlighting the tightness of our approach.
+  In this work, we present a unified perspective--termed the \textit{general clone paradigm}--that captures all decomposition-based analyses.
+We identify the optimal decomposition within this framework and design a simple yet efficient algorithm based on the Fast Fourier Transform (FFT) to compute tight privacy amplification bounds.
+Empirical results show that our computed upper bounds nearly match the corresponding lower bounds, demonstrating the accuracy and tightness of our method.
-Finally, using our algorithm, we conduct the first systematic analysis of the joint composition of LDP protocols in the shuffle model.</p>
+  Furthermore, we apply our algorithm to derive optimal privacy amplification bounds for both joint composition and parallel composition of LDP mechanisms in the shuffle model.</p>
   </details>
 </div>